Package 'mwana'

 Description

-Calculate the observed age ratio of children aged 24 to 59 months old over those aged 6 to 23 months old and test if there is a statistical difference between the observed and the expected.
+Calculate the observed age ratio of children aged 24 to 59 months old over those aged 6 to 23 months old and test if there is a statistically significant difference between the observed and the expected.

 Usage